-Traineeships are flexible new training programmes for young people aged 16 to 24 years
+Traineeships are flexible training programmes for young people aged 16 to 24 years

-Even when you are in employment it is important to keep on building new skills
+When you are in employment it is important to keep on learning

 Local training providers offer alternative options for 16+ learning, including community-based programmes, engagement, and specialist support

 Youth Hubs are a new initiative from the Job Centre to help younger jobseekers (those aged 16-24) access the opportunities and support they need to find work and get ahead!